IchiruTake/pgtuner/README.md

 The :project:`pgtuner` (or PostgreSQL: Tuner as DBA) is a SQL/Python-based project designed to manage and optimize kernel parameters and database settings, focusing on TCP networking on kernel (connection management, retries, timeouts, and **buffering**), and database utilization (memory, disk, integrity); bringing the highest performance with stability, data integrity, and concurrency from various system configurations.
 The tuning is inspired by many successful world-wide clusters (Notion, Cloudflare, ...) from OS part, many DBA experts at PostgreSQL community (Azure, OnGres, PostgresPro, PostgreSQL core developers, real-world use cases, ...) and my own experience.

+You can experience our on-demand tool under the URL https://pgtuner.onrender.com, or clone our repository and run it on your local machine (follow the instruction below).

 ## How tuning works?